International Student Experience

 • A successful study or work permit application made outside Canada will automatically include a TRV or eTA (if required).

-The University of Toronto Offers Accessibility Services for students who may require accommodations throughout their time at the University.
+The University of Toronto Offers Accessibility Services for students who may require accommodations throughout their time at the university.
 You can apply for accessibility accommodations following the instructions here.
-Learn more about Accessibility Services below!
+Learn more about Accessibility Services below.

-Join us for drop-in style tutoring with a Math and Computer Science tutor at the Kelly Library, room 105.
+Join us for drop-in style tutoring with a Math and Computer Science tutor at the Kelly Library, room 137.

 Additional exam period hours will be announced at a later date.